vegaprotocol/documentation/docs/concepts/liquidity/providers.md

 ### How liquidity fees are distributed
 The liquidity fee amount is collected from traders on every trade, and held in a separate account.
 This account is under control of the network.

 How often fees are distributed is defined by the network parameter <NetworkParameter frontMatter={frontMatter} param="market.liquidity.providers.fee.distributionTimeStep" hideName={false} />.

-Starting with the end of the opening auction, every time the time-step has been hit, the balance in the account is transferred to each liquidity provider's margin account for the market, depending on their share at the time.
+Starting with the end of the market's opening auction, every time the time-step has been hit, the balance in the account is transferred to each liquidity provider's margin account for the market, depending on their share at the time.

 #### Fee distribution example
 A market have 4 LPs with equity-like shares: